aquasecurity/kube-bench/README.md

 Next, you'll have to build the kube-bench docker image using `make build-docker`, then we will be able to push the docker image to the cluster using `make kind-push`.

 ### Updates
-we have a separate make file makefile-sysdig.
+we have a separate make file `makefile-sysdig`.
 To build the project, we need to run target from this make file.
 `makefile` is from open source project and `make build-docker` builds the images slightly different.
 So correct way to build images is `make build-dependency-image` which uses `makefile-sysdig`